PatCon 7 - Patent Conference

 Friday-Saturday, April 7-8, 2017

-Please click here to reserve for your hotel.
+Reserve your hotel.
 Please reserve your room by March 20 to take advantage of the Northwestern rate.

 The Patent Conference is the largest annual conference for patent scholars in the world.
 The conference is a cooperative effort among the University of Kansas School of Law, Northwestern Pritzker School of Law, University of San Diego School of Law, and Boston College Law School to hold an annual conference where patent scholars in law, economics, management science, and other disciplines can share their research.
-In 2010, the founders of PatCon—law professors David Olson, David Schwartz, Ted Sichelman and Andrew Torrance) realized that the growth and importance of research in the area of patents.
+In 2010, the founders of PatCon—law professors David Olson, David Schwartz, Ted Sichelman and Andrew Torrance—realized the growth and importance of research in the area of patents.

 • David Schwartz (Northwestern Pritzker School of Law)

 David Schwartz teaches and researches in the area of intellectual property and patent law, with a particular emphasis on empirical studies of patent litigation.

 Professor Olson is an associate professor at Boston College Law School.
 He teaches patents, intellectual property, and antitrust law.
 Professor Olson researches and writes primarily in the areas of patent law and copyright.

 • Ted Sichelman (University of San Diego School of Law)